Govind Ballabh Pant Social Science Institute: Computer Centre

-The institute is fully equipped with latest IT infrastructure, which includes two servers (HCL Infiniti Global Line Server Intel Xeon Two Processor Quad Core), 67 HP Thin Clients), 40 desktops and 10 laptops connected with wired as well as wireless network.
-Software like SPSS, ArcGIS, ERDAS, Gram Plus, Libsys, Microsoft Project, Microsoft Office and Tally 9 ERP are available.
-The institute has also subscribed for INFLIBNET which enabled the scholars for accessing all reputed journals online.

 Academics

 Academic programmes

-The only Post Graduate professional course apart from research courses (P.hd/M.Phil/D.Phil/and Various Fellowships) offered by the institute is the two year full time Masters of Business Administration- Rural Development, MBA (RD) which was initiated in 2001.
+The only postgraduate professional course apart from research courses (Ph.D./M.Phil/D.Phil/and Various Fellowships) offered by the institute is the two-year full-time Masters of Business Administration- Rural Development, MBA (RD) which was initiated in 2001.

 Admission

 Mode of Admission to this institute is only by completing an entrance exam organized by the University of Allahabad.

 Manav Vikas Sangrahalaya (The Museum of Development of Man)

 The museum is a part of GBPSSI.
 It has four permanent galleries and occasional temporary exhibits.
 The permanent galleries feature the cultural archeological history of India, the physical and cultural archeological history of the Ganges river basin, photo exhibits of the history of Hinduism's Bhakti movement, and a gallery featuring the history of migration.

 The Manav Vikas Sangrahalaya came into being in January 2001.
-This museum aims at preserving and highlighting the folk cultures, local traditions and heritage of our country.
-In this respect it is different from other archaeological museums as it portrays the living, vibrant and dynamic aspects of Indian folk and cultural traditions which have played a role in the socio-economic development of the country, particularly UP and its neighboring regions.
+This museum aims at preserving and highlighting the folk cultures, local traditions and heritage of India.
+It portrays the living, vibrant and dynamic aspects of Indian folk and cultural traditions which have played a role in the socio-economic development of the country, particularly UP and its neighboring regions.
 Besides preserving and providing sustenance to cultural attributes of the society such as tribal and folk arts, literature, sports, local skills etc., it also aims to preserve and document indigenous knowledge systems in various areas and also tools, technologies and modes of production.